DracoBlue/PhpDebugToolbar/README.md

 If you want to see what code is executed, you may use the code coverage feature by the PhpDebugToolbar.
 It requires the `xdebug` php extension to be installed.

-Activat the CodeCoverageToolbarExtension by adding it to the `extensions` array as soon as you `PhpDebugToolbar::start` the toolbar.
+Activate the CodeCoverageToolbarExtension by adding it to the `extensions` array as soon as you `PhpDebugToolbar::start` the toolbar.

     require dirname(__FILE__) . '/../libs/PhpDebugToolbar/extensions/CodeCoverageToolbarExtension.class.php';
     PhpDebugToolbar::start(array(